JLaborda/cges/README.md

 1. [Instructions for how to use the code]
 2. [Description of input/output formats]
 The parameters you need to provide to either the jar file, or to the docker container are:
    1. The path to the file with the parameters you want your experiments to execute.
-This file needs to have the following information in each line:
-   2. The number of line or index of the experiment you want to run.
+   2. The index (number of line - 1) of the file for which the experiment will be executed.
-   3. The index (number of line - 1) of the file for which the experiment will be executed.
+   3. (Optional)
    The parameter file needs to have the following information separated by a blank space in each line:

    ```
    algorithm_name net_name net_path dataset_path number_cges_threads edge_limitation random_seed
    ```
    You have at your disposal a file of parameters for the networks andes, link and munin in the './res/parameters/' folder.
-Feel free to modify use it as you wish to run any experiment you wish.
+Feel free to modify it as you wish to run any experiment you want.

    You can run any experiment by using these sentences and
    ```